 You will find some highly volatile slots with low bets, from the top gaming providers such as Microgaming, NetEnt and Playtech.
 These are ideal for new slot players who tend to focus more on RTP, which will even the odds the longer they play.
 But the stability of high volatility games will always make it difficult to predict what balance you will need for your gaming sessions.

-If high variance games sound ideal for you and you are prepared to take the time and work through the lost spins, then we have a few examples from the top providers we have named above.
+If high variance games sound ideal for you and you are prepared to take the time and work through the lost spins, then we have a few examples from the top providers we have named below.
 Ensure you have an adequate bankroll to maintain the length of time that it will take.
 But remember that playing online slots is about having fun, so never bet more than you can afford, as highly volatile slots don’t always go to plan.